nachoh8/Flappy-bird-ML/README.md

 Machine learning for a Flappy Bird controller.
 The game is a modification of the [Flappy Bird clone](https://github.com/sourabhv/FlapPyBird) made by sourabhv.
 The method for learning the controller is based on neural networks and genetic algorithms, Genetic Neural Network (GNN).
+The GNN has been created from scratch with Numpy, the source code can be found in _ML/geneticNN.py_

 ## Neural network

-Neural network created from scratch with Numpy.
-The source code can be found in _ML/geneticNN.py_

 Architecture: